-We organize expeditions to locations of former Gulag labour camps during which we document the camps’ current form.
-To date we have conducted four expeditions to Siberia.
-In August 2009, March 2011 and September 2013 we mapped the remnants of Gulag camps along the so-called Dead Road.
-Our last expedition in August 2016 led to the Kodar Mountains in Transbaikal region, where we documented the camps serving for uranium mining.
+We organise archaeological and research expeditions to the sites of former Gulag labour camps and to the traces of Soviet repression, during which we document the current appearance of the camps.
+We have made four expeditions to Siberia.
+In August 2009, March 2011 and September 2013 we mapped the remains of the Gulag camps along the so-called Dead Line.
+Another expedition in August 2016 took us to the Kodar Mountains to the Marble Gorge, where we documented camps used for uranium mining.
+In 2021 we mapped the remains of the Nazi camps in Stara Karvina and also set out to map the remains of the Gulag and the Czech context of Soviet repression in Kazakhstan.
+In 2024, we were on an expedition to retrace the footsteps of repression and its Czechoslovak victims in Kyrgyzstan.

 ===